plcrodrigues/plcrodrigues.github.io/_pages/code.md

     <div class="col-9">
       <span style="font-weight:bold;">Transfer Learning for BCI.</span> During my
       Ph.D. years, I worked a lot on problems related to transfer learning for brain-computer interfaces.
 You can check the <a style="color:#00b050; font-weight:bold;" href="http://plcrodrigues.github.io/research/">research</a> page for an overview of this topic.
-The code related to RPA is available <a style="color:#00b050; font-weight:bold;" href="https://github.com/plcrodrigues/RPA" target="_blank">here</a> and the code related to the Dimensionality Transcending is <a style="color:#00b050; font-weight:bold;" href="https://github.com/plcrodrigues/DT" target="_blank">here</a>.
+The code related to RPA is available <a style="color:#00b050; font-weight:bold;" href="https://github.com/plcrodrigues/RPA" target="_blank">here</a> and is now part of `pyriemann` too.
+You can check <a style="color:#00b050; font-weight:bold;" href="https://pyriemann.readthedocs.io/en/latest/auto_examples/index.html#transfer-learning" target="_blank">these</a> examples for more information.
+The code related to the Dimensionality Transcending is <a style="color:#00b050; font-weight:bold;" href="https://github.com/plcrodrigues/DT" target="_blank">here</a>.
 Please feel free to open issues on both repositories; contributions are always welcome.
     </div>
   </div>
 </div>